PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/performance_stress_test_walkthrough.md

 The Perfomance Stress Test Sample Scene is included in the `Extra Pack 2` sample pack.

 > [!NOTE]
 > Upon import, the `com.unity.postprocessing` package that this scene requires will be automatically installed.
-You will still need to [add it in the build settings](/README.md#importing-samples).
+You will still need to <a href="/README.md#importing-samples">add it in the build settings</a>.